Tim77277/WizardUIKit/README.md

 # WizardUIKit
-"WizardUIKit includes reusable and customizable UI elements such as StatusAlerts, ActionAlert, ImageActionAlert, ProgressAlert, NamePicker and DatePicker that developers can take an advantage with so that developers do not need to make those UI again and again in different projects and apps.
-Of course, if you need a very unique design to fit your app then you still need to make one on your own.
-However, WizardUIKit provides common used UIs with a clean, simple and general design.
-You can change the design property such as images, text color, text font, background color...etc to fit your need."
+WizardUIKit includes reusable and customizable UI elements such as StatusAlerts, ActionAlert, ImageActionAlert, ProgressAlert, NamePicker and DatePicker that developers can take an advantage with so that developers do not need to make those UI again and again in different projects and apps.
+WizardUIKit provides common used UIs with a clean, simple and general design.
+You can change the design property such as images, text color, text font, background color...etc to fit your need.

 # Installation
 [CocoaPods](https://cocoapods.org) is the recommended way to add WizardUIKit to your project.

 1. Add a pod entry for WizardUIKit to your Podfile
 ```
-pod 'WizardUIKit', :git => 'https://github.com/Tim77277/WizardUIKit.git', :tag => '1.0.2'
+pod 'WizardUIKit', :git => 'https://github.com/Tim77277/WizardUIKit.git', :tag => '1.0.11'
 ```

 2. Install it by running pod install.